-The level of child malnutrition in India is among the highest in the world, higher even than some countries in sub-Saharan Africa, says the report Extent of Chronic Hunger and Malnutrition in India by the UN’s Special Rapporteur on the Right to Food.
-While around 25 percent of children globally are underweight, in India the number is 43 percent.
+The level of child malnutrition in India is among the highest in the world, higher than some countries in sub-Saharan Africa, says the report Extent of Chronic Hunger and Malnutrition in India by the UN’s Special Rapporteur on the Right to Food.
+While around 25% of children globally are underweight, in India the number is 43%.

-A quarter of all neonatal deaths in the world (2.1 million) occurred in India, says the UNICEF Report 2007 .
-More than one in five children who die within four weeks of birth is an Indian.
-Nearly fifty percent of Indian children who die before the age of five do not survive beyond the first 28 days.
+A quarter of all neonatal deaths in the world (2.1 million) occurred in India, says the UNICEF Report 2007.
+More than one in five children in the world who die within four weeks of birth is an Indian.
+Nearly 50% of Indian children who die before the age of five do not survive beyond the first 28 days.

 Discrimination Against Women

-Many widows – at least 40 per cent are said to be under 50 – are dumped by their relatives in religious towns and left to live off charity or beg on the streets.
+Many widows – at least 40% are said to be under 50 – are dumped by their relatives in religious towns and left to live off charity or beg on the streets.
 Their plight was highlighted in Deepa Mehta’s award-winning film Water, which had to be shot mainly outside India because of Hindu extremist opposition to its production.

-Nearly 9 out of 10 pregnant women between ages 15 and 49 years suffer from malnutrition, about half of all children (47%) under five are underweight, and 21% of the populations are undernourished.
+Nearly 9 out of 10 pregnant women suffer from malnutrition, about half of all children (47%) under five are underweight, and 21% of the population is undernourished.
 India alone has more undernourished people (204 million) than all of Sub-Saharan Africa combined.

 Nearly 20% of women dying in childbirth around the globe are Indians.
 Six out of every 10 births take place at home, and untrained people attend more than half of those births.
 44% of Indian girls are married before age of 18.
 16% of girls from age 15-19 are already mothers or expecting their first child, and pregnancy is the leading cause of mortality in this age group.

 On average, one Indian woman commits suicide every four hours over a dowry dispute.
-In an Indian marriage, the woman should bring jewelery, cash and even consumer durables as part of dowry to the in-laws.
+In an Indian marriage, the woman should bring jewelry, cash, and even consumer durables as part of dowry to the in-laws.
 If they fail bring enough valuables, the victims are burnt to death – doused in kerosene and set on fire.
-The in-laws routinely claim that the death happened simply due to an accident.
+The in-laws routinely claim that the death happened due to an accident.

 Rape is the fastest growing crime in India.
-Every hour Indian women suffer two rapes, two kidnappings, four molestations and seven incidents of cruelty from husbands and relatives [National Crime Records Bureau Report 2006].
+Every hour, Indian women suffer two rapes, two kidnappings, four sexual assaults, and seven incidents of husband- and relative-instigated cruelty [National Crime Records Bureau Report 2006].

 The female to male birth ratio was feared to reach 20:80 by the year 2020 as female fetus killing is rampant.
 Ten million girls have been killed by their parents in India in the past 20 years, either just before they were born or immediately after, the Indian Minister for Women and Child Development Renuka Chowdhury related to Reuters.